tomdexp/SilentNightFeverPublic/README.md

 DISCO GECKO is playable only with 4 players, ON SITE or ONLINE !

 After a short onboarding phase, the game will start.
-In order to win, a team has to succed 3 rounds (you can change the number of rounds in the settings menu!).
-The first duo to find eachother and kiss win the round !
+In order to win, a team has to succeed 3 rounds (you can change the number of rounds in the settings menu!).
+The first duo to find each other and kiss win the round !

 But be careful !
 The north can't help you : all cameras angles are randomized every round.
 Some usable landmarks will help you, while others will allow you to sabotage the other team...